 And note that mass brands contain artificial quinine—it’s much cheaper.
 For the real quinine experience, try an artisan brand like Q Tonic.

-*What is the difference between a Gin Fizz and a Ramos Gin Fizz?
+*Whats the difference between a Gin Fizz and a Ramos Gin Fizz?
 In addition to the ingredients present in a typical Gin Fizz (gin, lemon juice, simple syrup, and club soda), a Ramos Gin Fizz also includes lime juice, orange flower water, heavy cream, and an egg white.
+It’s solid white and creamy.
+Here’s a photo and recipe.

 CHECK OUT WHAT’S HAPPENING ON OUR HOME PAGE, THENIBBLE.COM.